 Refine/Adjust Shape as Needed

-If you need to shave off a bit of foam in certain areas to get the right shape, now is the time to do so using scissors or a box cutter.
-The key is to make sure you compare the two separate horns while working to keep them even in appearance.
+If you need to shave off a bit of foam to get the right shape, you can do so with a box cutter or sharp blade.
+Be sure to compare the two separate horns as you work to keep them even in appearance.

-To add texture to the horns, you will take strips of paper towels long enough to wrap around the horns and apply them to the surface.
-Using liquid latex, simply wrap the strips around the horns and brush them down.
-This will create texture and even ridges in the horns to give them a more realistic appearance over the foam surface.
+To add texture to the horns, take long strips of paper towel and wrap them around the surface of the horns using liquid latex and brush them down.
+This will create texture and even ridges in the horns to give them a more realistic appearance.

-Next, you will paint the horns in your chosen color for the character portrayal.
-You want to make sure the latex is dry from the texturizing step before you paint.
+Next, you can paint the horns!
+You want to make sure the latex is dry from texturizing before you begin to paint.
 You should also make sure you work on a surface you don’t mind ruining such as old newspapers or grocery bags.

-Using the chosen acrylic paint colors and a brush, you can start painting.
-A good tip is to start with a lighter color for the base and then go darker as needed to give you more control over the end result.
+A good tip for painting is to start with a lighter color for the base and then go darker, as needed, to give you more control over the end result.
 Once you have the horns painted the way you want them, make sure you give them plenty of time to dry before moving on to the next step.